SCLA students experience a respectful, inclusive environment that fosters learning, personal growth, and friendship.

 The student records management system, Educate, provides both students and parents a secure portal to access their personal records for an immediate grade, attendance, and conduct information.

-St. Croix Lutheran Academy offers transportation services from the east and southwest metro areas.
+St. Croix Lutheran Academy hopes to offer transportation services from the east and southwest metro areas.
 Centralized public locations for pick up and drop off are re-drawn each summer to provide timely and efficient service.
 Routes are designed to arrive at school by 7:40 a.m. and depart at 5:40 p.m. to accommodate most after-school practices and activities.

 Contact info@StCroixLutheran.org for more info.